lmcewen/Reproducibility/README.md

 ### Description

-Generating a standardized reproducibility workflow
+Generating a standardized reproducibility workflow for analytical projects